ZFMK/TEnriAn/README.md

 ### Config file

 The singularity container is expected to be located in `workflow/container/`.
 If the container is located in a different directory, this can be specified in the `workflow/config/config.yml` file.
-Parameters for the final alignment filter steps can be adjusted for each dataset.
+Parameters for the assembly step and the final alignment filter steps can be adjusted for each dataset.
+Please make sure to adjust parameters to your dataset and computational resources.

 ### Raw data example